cambridge-cares/TheWorldAvatar/Agents/MackayDataAgent/README.md

 base_url =
 ```
 ### 1.1.2 Data Point Configuration

+#### 1.1.2.1 Timeseries Data
-Mackay Data Agents manage the update and reading of multiple data points, each the result of a chain of derivations.
+Mackay Data Agent manages the update and reading of multiple data points, each the result of a chain of derivations.
 Configuration files one per data point are put under [data config folder].
 Some examples can be found in `./confs_files/data` folder.

 Before deployment, remove any of the unused data configuration files from `./confs_files/data` folder.